bosafoagyare/web-academic/content/authors/admin/_index.md

 - Teachers
 ---

-I am a 5th-year PhD candidate in the [Statistics program](https://lsa.umich.edu/stats) at the University of Michigan, Ann Arbor.
-I come from [Mpraeso](https://en.wikipedia.org/wiki/Mpraeso), a beautiful small town in the Okwahu plains in the eastern region of Ghana.
-I obtained my MS degree in [Statistics & Data Science](https://www.unr.edu/math) at the University of Nevada, Reno.
-Before that, I received my BS in Actuarial Science from [Kwame Nkrumah University of Science and Technology](https://www.knust.edu.gh/).

-I am working under the supervision of [Professor Kerby Shedden](https://lsa.umich.edu/stats/people/faculty/kshedden.html), currently focusing on developing novel flexible, non-parametric methods to study covariate-association with the **full conditional distribution** of a response variable, especially in complex and high-dimensional data scenarios.
+I am a statistician, data scientist, and AI researcher with interests spanning statistical methodology, machine learning, and artificial intelligence.
+In 2026, I earned my PhD in Statistics from [the University of Michigan](https://lsa.umich.edu/stats), where I was privileged to be advised by [Professor Kerby Shedden](https://lsa.umich.edu/stats/people/faculty/kshedden.html).
+My doctoral research focused on developing flexible, non-parametric methods for studying the **full conditional distribution** of outcomes, especially in complex, high-dimensional, and incomplete data settings.

-When I have some time to spare, I enjoy listening to music, spending time with my friends and family and watching soccer (I'm a staunch fan of Manchester United).

-My work has found applications in advancing healthcare through statistical methodology and machine learning, with contributions to precision medicine in cardiovascular health, anthropometry, and public health.
-More recently, I have been collaborating with the [AEDI](https://aedi.ssw.umich.edu/) on projects related to asset development, education, and financial inclusion.
-This work focuses on creating opportunities for low-income children and families in the U.S. and worldwide, helping to break cycles of poverty and foster upward economic mobility.
+My research focuses on developing robust, interpretable statistical and machine learning methods—and accessible software that brings them into practice—to address real-world challenges in areas such as precision medicine, public health, and socioeconomic mobility.
+I have also collaborated with the [AEDI](https://aedi.ssw.umich.edu/) on projects related to asset development, education, and financial inclusion.
+This work seeks to create opportunities for low-income children and families in the United States and around the world, helping to break cycles of poverty and promote upward economic mobility.
+More recently, my interests have expanded to include causal inference, large language models (LLMs), and the broader intersection of statistics and artificial intelligence.
+I am always open to scientific collaborations, particularly in biomedicine, public health, and other interdisciplinary domains where statistical and machine learning methods can help generate meaningful insights.
+If you are interested in collaborating or discussing potential research opportunities, please feel free to reach out.
+Outside of work, I enjoy listening to music, spending time with friends and family, and following soccer as a lifelong Manchester United supporter.
 *Go Blue!*